Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 27 September 2024 15.30.48 UTC
+- WIB: Jumat, 27 September 2024 16.26.21 UTC
-- WITA: Jumat, 27 September 2024 16.30.48 UTC
+- WITA: Jumat, 27 September 2024 17.26.21 UTC
-- WIT: Jumat, 27 September 2024 17.30.48 UTC
+- WIT: Jumat, 27 September 2024 18.26.21 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: motivational
+Kategori: nature